Luizerko/indigenous_clusters_and_communities/docs/VISUALIZATION.md

   <br>
 </p>

-To ensure smooth performance - especially given the high number of points - we implement lazy loading throughout this tab.
+To ensure smooth performance - especially given the high number of points - we implement *lazy loading* throughout this tab.
 Rather than processing and rendering all points at once, the system first determines whether each point is currently visible within the user’s viewport.
 Only visible points are processed for actions like color assignment, plotting, and interactions.
 This significantly improves responsiveness and prevents unnecessary computations.

 This approach, however, does come with a few trade-offs.
 For instance, when panning across the canvas, users may briefly see an empty area outside their initial view.
 The new region's points will load as soon as the mouse button is released, appearing instantly.

 In image mode, we went a step further: images are fetched in real time rather than preloaded.
-Preloading hundreds of images upfront severely impacted interactivity - screens could take up to 25 or 30 seconds to render.
+Preloading hundreds of images upfront severely impacted interactivity - screens could take up to 50 or 60 seconds to render.
 Now, as you navigate, images dynamically reload, even for regions you've visited before.
 While this can result in a brief flicker when dragging around the view, we believe this is a worthwhile trade-off, as it keeps the interface responsive and fluid.

 We mention these limitations to be transparent, but in practice, they have minimal impact on the user experience.
 The overall performance gains and interactivity more than make up for the occasional moment of minimally delayed rendering.

 ### Collapse Markers

-Again due to the large volume of items in the collection, both visualization modes (markers and images) support collapse markers - translucent circles that represent multiple nearby points that can't be individually shown at the current zoom level.
+Again due to the large volume of items in the collection, both visualization modes (markers and images) support *collapse markers* - translucent circles that represent multiple nearby points that can't be individually shown at the current zoom level.
 When points are too densely packed, plotting them all individually would lead to visual clutter and reduced performance.
 Instead, we display a larger, semi-transparent circle with a number inside, indicating how many items are aggregated in that region.
 The more points within a collapsed group, the larger the circle.
 This feature not only improves readability, but also enhances performance by avoiding the need to render thousands of overlapping points simultaneously.

 We initially implemented collapsing using *DBSCAN*, a density-based clustering algorithm.
 While it worked reasonably well, *DBSCAN*'s propagation mechanism sometimes grouped together points that were visually far apart, especially in denser regions.
 This made the collapsed markers feel imprecise or unintuitive in certain areas.